Text Functions in Excel

 • start_num – [optional] Starting position in the text to search.
 Optional, defaults to 1.

-Excel has several functions using dates, days, weeks, months, and years.
+Excel has several text functions using dates, days, weeks, months, and years.

 FunctionDescription